 There are several places and services in which the System Alias can be used, as described in the following list:

 - Transaction PFCG.
 The attribute, Target System, of the navigation menu entry.
 This indicates that the application shall be called by the remote system that is specified by the System Alias.

 - Transaction LPD_CUST.
-The mandatory parameter, System Alias, in the Change Launchpad Role screen.
+The mandatory parameter, System Alias, is in the Change Launchpad Role screen.
 The application shall call the remote system that is specified by the System Alias.
 The System Alias can be resolved by the ABAP runtime (NWBC) or by Portal runtime.

 - Fiori Launchpad Designer.
-System alias can be used in a configuration of the Target Mappings in Fiori Launchpad Designer, for such application types as Transaction, URL or WebDynpro, to define application and data origin (SAP Fiori App using LPD_CUST allows a definition of system alias in LPD_CUST, see case above).
-The system alias can be entered in dedicated field System Alias or as default parameter sap-system in Parameters section (passing of the alias using sap-system parameter has priority over definition in the dedicated field).
+System alias can be used in a configuration of the Target Mappings in Fiori Launchpad Designer, for such application types as Transaction, URL, or WebDynpro, to define application and data origin (SAP Fiori App using LPD_CUST allows a definition of system alias in LPD_CUST, see case above).
+The system alias can be entered in the dedicated field System Alias or as default parameter sap-system in the Parameters section (passing of the alias using sap-system parameter has priority over definition in the dedicated field).